aklivity/zilla-plus-aws-templates/amazon-msk/cdk/secure-private-access/README.md

 ### Add Route 53 Private Hosted Zone

-For your client machine to be able to resolve the custom wilcard DNS configured for Zilla Plus, you need to add a Route 53 Private Hosted Zone, with an `ALIAS` record that resolves the wildcard custom domain to the client VPC Endpoint DNS name.
+For your client machine to be able to resolve the custom wildcard DNS configured for Zilla Plus, you need to add a Route 53 Private Hosted Zone, with an `ALIAS` record that resolves the wildcard custom domain to the client VPC Endpoint DNS name.

 First, create an empty Private Hosted Zone.

 Note: Change the `Name` of the hosted zone according to your custom domain.

 ```bash
 aws route53 create-hosted-zone \
   --name example.aklivity.io \